 Tag: Haxe NME

-Thanks, as seems increasingly usual, to Joshua Granick for writing about another awesome Haxe feature that works so well with NME, but no one seems to know about: Inline C++!
+Thanks, as seems increasingly usual, to Joshua Granick for writing about another awesome Haxe feature that works so well with NME: Inline C++!

 In the early days of this project I implemented a collision system again with just two shape types: Rectangle and circle.
-It worked well enough, but the performance was awful — I had time to knock together a few arrays and an update loop, but more advanced stuff like knowing which objects could be safely ignored to speed the whole process up takes time to write and test.
-Having experience with it previously, I ran back to Box2D, dropping the source in to my project so I could begin prodding.
+It worked well enough, but the performance was awful.
+I had knocked together a few arrays and an update loop, but more advanced stuff like knowing which objects could be safely ignored to speed the whole process up takes time to write and test.
+Having experience with it previously, I dropped Box2D in to my project so I could begin prodding.

 Pong was a short project attempting to clean up my code base for Pinball, as well as rectify several nasty and hard-to-catch bugs who were only really present because Pinball was based directly on the first Haxe code I’d written which as you can guess, wasn’t totally solid.
 Eventually the need to rewrite a lot of my core code is what made me cease development on Pinball, although Pong did help resolve several issues.
 It was also built while Atari was running it’s Pong Indie Developer Challenge, so I wanted to experiment with some alternate game modes, hence the strange selection of gametypes on offer (multiball is still my favourite).